Surviving Spouse rights in Alabama (also known as widow’s rights) include:

 Share of Surviving Spouse – Children But Not All With Surviving Spouse

 If there are descendants of the decedent, regardless of how many, one or more of who are not issue of the surviving spouse, the surviving spouse receives one-half of the intestate estate.

 What Are A Pretermitted Surviving Spouse’s Rights In Alabama?

 If a person makes a Will and then marries a person not provided for in the Will, the surviving spouse is called a pretermitted spouse.
 Under Alabama law, a pretermitted spouse is entitled to take a share of the estate as if the decedent died intestate.
 See Ala.
 Code.
 Sec.
 43-8-90(1).

 Surviving Spouse’s Right to Elective Share or Election Against a Will

 Under Alabama law, a surviving spouse has a right to share in a decedent’s estate.
 In essence, a surviving spouse’s Right of Election renders it impossible to disinherit a spouse.
-The elective share is only available when the decedent left a will.
+The elective share is only available when the decedent left a valid will under Alabama law.
 Absent a will, the surviving spouse would be entitled to a share of the decedent’s estate under the intestacy laws noted above, without the need for an elective share.